cisagov/ScubaGear/PowerShell/ScubaGear/baselines/exo.md

 ### Policies

 #### MS.EXO.2.2v1
-An SPF policy SHALL be published for each domain, designating only these addresses as approved senders.
+An SPF policy SHALL be published for each domain that fails all non-approved senders.

 <!--Policy: MS.EXO.2.2v1; Criticality: SHALL -->
 - _Rationale:_ An adversary may modify the `FROM` field